-The work of the SAAM is largely carried out by member volunteers and leaders.
+SAAM’s work is largely carried out by members on a voluntary basis.
 We are a “bottom-up” organization, managed through a representative process.

-We will make an effort that SAAM’s governance and organization is a representative of cultural diversity (e.g., in terms of ethnicity, race, language, religion, national origin) of the South Asian region and is also balanced in terms of gender.
+We seeks to ensure that SAAM’s governance and organization is a representative of cultural diversity (e.g., in terms of ethnicity, race, language, religion, national origin) of the South Asian region and is also balanced in terms of gender.

 We recognize that Special Interest Groups are the real “home” for most members-the place where members volunteer and contribute their efforts.
 It is incumbent on the leadership of each Interest Group to assume responsibility for satisfying their members’ needs by designing and sponsoring an excellent annual program and extending services.

-- Dr Jawad Syed, University of Huddersfield, UK (Pakistan) – Coordinator
+- Dr Jawad Syed, Lahore University of Management Sciences (Pakistan) – Coordinator

 - Professor Edwina Pio, AUT University, New Zealand (India)